-You can also double check if all posts are relevant enough.
+You can also double-check if all posts are relevant enough.
 You can be critical with this.

-You do not have to share everything to attract everyone.
+Not only that, but you do not have to share everything to attract everyone.
 That will not work in the end.

 By choosing a specific topic that you want to be known for and that ties in with your music the most, you will attract a specific audience.